crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

     * Subnet02Block: Choose a CIDR range for subnet 2.
 You may leave the default value.
     * Subnet03Block: Choose a CIDR range for subnet 3.
 You may leave the default value.
     ```
-1. (Optional) On the Options page, tag your stack resources.
-Choose Next.
+1. (Optional) On the Options page, tag your stack resources and choose Next.
 1. On the Review page, choose Create.
 1. When your stack is created, select it in the console and choose Outputs.
-1. Using values from outputs, export the following variables.
+1. Using values from outputs, export the following environment variables.
     ```console
     export EKS_VPC=replace-with-eks-vpcId
     export EKS_SUBNETS=replace-with-eks-subnetIds01,replace-with-eks-subnetIds02,replace-with-eks-subnetIds03